 When not behind a computer screen, David can be found in the garden, enjoying the natural beauty of eastern Oregon, and tinkering on the next home improvement project with his partner and their cat.

 Please feel free to reach out, if you would like to learn more about David or GO STEM.

-Stefanie brings five years of classroom teaching experience at an International Baccalaureate K-12 public school and served as a student teacher liaison and educational researcher at Boise State University’s College of Education.
+Stefanie brings five years of classroom teaching experience at an International Baccalaureate K-12 public school and served as a student teacher liaison and program evaluator and educational researcher at Boise State University’s College of Education.
 Her educational passions include teacher professional development, researching ways to integrate twenty-first century learning into classrooms, social and emotional learning efforts, transdisciplinary Literacy and STEAM education, and teaching students herself.
-Before joining the GO STEM Hub, Stefanie had been actively teaching online during the pandemic–working as a one-on-one tutor for elementary and secondary-aged students.
+Before joining the GO STEM Hub, Stefanie had been actively teaching online as a one-on-one tutor for elementary and secondary-aged students.

 Stefanie holds a Master’s degree in Educational Leadership and a Doctorate of Education, with a specialization in Curriculum and Instruction.
 Her doctoral research focused on social emotional learning efforts, as well as ways to build positive school climate and culture to improve students’ mental health and overall well being.
-She also holds an active K-12 English Teaching certificate and K-12 Literacy endorsement, as well as an active Idaho Administrator certificate.
+(You can read her dissertation here: https://scholarworks.boisestate.edu/td/1904/).
+She also holds a 6-12 English Teaching certificate and K-12 Literacy endorsement, as well as an Idaho Administrator certificate.

 Stefanie’s primary responsibilities include management and delivery of Hub programs and expanding partner and community engagement efforts for the GO STEM Hub.